The love for bread has significantly varied and changed over the past five years or so.

 2. Boulangerie Gâteau

-Baptiste, who is French and the owner of Gateau, is happy to tell you his stories about bread and to introduce you into the secrets about good baking.
-When you enter the boulangerie-pâtisserie you’ll be greeted by a large black cupboard with a selection of different breads (with grains, nuts, dried fruit and made from sourdough and spelt, rye, wheat or other flours) and of course – baguette, either the tradition or the longer version of it, the Ficelle.
+Baptiste, who is French and the owner of Gateau, is happy to tell you his stories about bread and to introduce you to the secrets of good baking.
+When you enter the boulangerie-pâtisserie, you’ll be greeted by a large black cupboard with a selection of different breads (with grains, nuts, dried fruit, and made from sourdough and spelt, rye, wheat, or other flours) and, of course, a baguette, either the traditional or the longer version of it, the Ficelle.

-Be aware that on weekends lines become long and bread disappears quickly.
+Be aware that on weekends, lines become long and bread disappears quickly.
 So either be early, or preorder.

 3. Boulangerie Charli

-This bakery in St Catherine offers a huge variety of freshly baked breads made from all kinds of flours and containing all sorts of grains, fruits and nuts.
+This bakery in St Catherine offers a huge variety of freshly baked breads made from all kinds of flours and containing all sorts of grains, fruits, and nuts.
 One of my favs here is the Tarte Tatin.
-The apples were soft, almost falling apart, caramelized but not too sweet and the bottom was buttery, crumbly and delicious.
-They have a wide range of sourdough breads and others and I also tried their brioche, which was very fresh and fluffy even a day later.
+The apples were soft, almost falling apart, caramelized but not too sweet, and the bottom was buttery, crumbly, and delicious.
+They have a wide range of sourdough breads and others, and I also tried their brioche, which was very fresh and fluffy even a day later.

 Price Range: piece of cake 3-5€, Brioche 3,5€, bread 3-5€